 Best Practices

-- Test after every agent change: Run simulations when updating abilities or constraints
+- Test after every agent change: Run simulations when updating your agent to catch regressions early

 - Create baseline runs: Establish performance benchmarks before making changes

-- Always check traces for failures: Don’t just look at the conversation—inspect the execution
+- Always check traces for failures: Don’t just read the conversation — inspect the execution flow, LLM context, and tool calls

 - Review latency: Identify slow turns that might frustrate real users